 A Traditional Wedding Reception Timeline

 So you want your wedding reception to be the most talked about of the century, but don't know the first thing about throwing a good party?
 The crucial thing to scoring a fabulous wedding celebration is knowing what's supposed to happen when.
 So we've strung together a timeline, based on a traditional cocktail hour and a four-hour reception, to give you an hour-by-hour guide to the day's postceremonial events.
 (Psst, don't just nail down your reception run of show—get your full, personalized and free day-of wedding timeline, right here.)

 00:00 | The Cocktail Hour

 After being pronounced husband and wife, you're often the first to leave the wedding ceremony, heading off (with photographer in tow) for pictures together before the partying gets under way.
 Your guests will head to the reception site for cocktails.
 Depending on the logistics of the event, your cocktail hour will begin immediately (if the ceremony and reception are held at the same venue), or it might start more than half an hour later (if there's travel involved).
 Cocktails will kick off your reception and will last for at least an hour.
 During this time the staff will serve stationary or passed appetizers and drinks, which will get people mingling and in the mood.
-Don't forget: Greeting your guests is essential!
-It's customary for the couple, along with their parents and the wedding party, to form a receiving line outside the ceremony site to greet guests before the escape.
-Many couples these days are opting for this postceremony receiving line, rather than going from table to table during dinner.
-But if you haven't done so, you should form one now.

 01:00 | Newlyweds' Arrival/First Dance